datnguyen1215/hsmjs/docs/advanced-features.md

 await debugMachine.send('STEP1');
 await debugMachine.send('STEP2');

-// Debug: Check history
+// Debug: Inspect history
 console.log('History size:', debugMachine.historySize); // 3
+console.log('All states:', debugMachine.history.map(s => s.state)); // ['start', 'middle', 'end']

-// Rollback to see previous states await debugMachine.rollback();
+// Navigate to any previous state const middleState = debugMachine.history[1];
+await debugMachine.restore(middleState);
-console.log('Previous state:', debugMachine.state); // 'middle'
+console.log('Restored to:', debugMachine.state); // 'middle'
-console.log('Previous context:', debugMachine.context); // { steps: ['step1'] }
+console.log('Context:', debugMachine.context); // { steps: ['step1'] }
 ```

-### Limitations
+### Limitations and Considerations

 - History only stores state and context, not the full machine configuration
-- Rollback doesn't replay events - it directly restores the previous state
+- Restore doesn't replay events - it directly restores the snapshot state
-- History is stored in memory and is lost when the machine instance is destroyed
+- History is stored in memory and is lost when the machine instance is destroyed (unless persisted)
 - Large history sizes can impact memory usage for machines with large contexts
+- Snapshots are JSON-serializable, so context must contain serializable data for persistence
+- State validation ensures only valid states can be restored